Josef-Friedrich/dyndns/dyndns/rst/usage.rst

 Usage
 -----

-``jfddns`` offers two HTTP web APIs to update DNS records.
+``dyndns`` offers two HTTP web APIs to update DNS records.
 A simple and a more restricted one using only path segments and a more flexible using query strings.